CartoDB/academy/_app/_sql-postgis/02-postgis-in-cartodb.md

 ---
-title: "SQL and PostGIS in CartoDB — PostGIS in CartoDB"
+title: "SQL and PostGIS in CARTO — PostGIS in CARTO"
 redirect_from: /courses/04-sql-postgis/lesson-2.html
 permalink: /courses/sql-postgis/postgis-in-cartodb/
 permalink_next: /courses/sql-postgis/joining-data/
 tweet_text: "I just (geospatially) revisited Highway 61 @cartoDB"
 lesson_message: "Nice work geospatial explorer!
 More SQL &amp; PostGIS is coming up next!"
 ---
-# PostGIS in CartoDB
+# PostGIS in CARTO

 <p><iframe src="//player.vimeo.com/video/120176143" width="700" height="393" frameborder="0"> </iframe></p>

-CartoDB is built on top of [PostgreSQL](http://www.postgresql.org/) using the [PostGIS](http://www.postgis.net/) extension.
+CARTO is built on top of [PostgreSQL](http://www.postgresql.org/) using the [PostGIS](http://www.postgis.net/) extension.
 This means that you have all the power of relational databases combined with hundreds of geospatial functions.

-In this lesson, we will introduce several commonly used functions in PostGIS with the goal of extending your geospatial analysis of data within CartoDB and show you some of the analysis you can do with your geospatial data.
+In this lesson, we will introduce several commonly used functions in PostGIS with the goal of extending your geospatial analysis of data within CARTO and show you some of the analysis you can do with your geospatial data.

 **Our goal with this lesson:**
 Geospatially _revisit_ blues musician birthplaces along Highway 61 by using important functions in PostGIS and SQL.
 Yep, this is a reference to the Bob Dylan album [_Highway 61 Revisited_](http://en.wikipedia.org/wiki/Highway_61_Revisited).